arcege/workspaces/README.md

 As a post-operation, the hook scripts are run with the 'create' argument.
 This is performed before the `enter` operation.

-The create operation also takes as an optional argument, a filename with contents to be appended to the .ws/config.sh script.
-The variables contained are available to the 'create' hook call.
+The create operation also takes as an optional argument, either a filename with contents to be appended to the .ws/config.sh script or an assignment in the form VAR=VALUE.
+The variables are available to the 'create' hook call.
 Variables in the file are automatically added to the \_wshook\_\_variables registry variable.
+Multiple values can be given accumulatively.

 #### destroy operation ####